Carinawei97/MAGIC-screen-to-cyst-nematodes/README.md

 	•	R scripts for modeling and plotting.
 	3. Follow comments in each script for usage details.
 If you have any questions, feel free to reach out!

-Contact
+# Contact

 If you have any questions or suggestions regarding the code, please open an issue or contact me via GitHub.
 I’m happy to collaborate or assist.

-Acknowledgements
+# Acknowledgements

 This work was developed as part of the manuscript under the guidance of Sebastian Eves-van de Akker and with contributions from Olaf kranse and Jie Zhou.
 Thank you for your support and feedback throughout this project.

-License
+# License

 This project is licensed under the GNU General Public License v3.0.

 You are free to use, modify, and distribute this code under the terms of the GPL v3.0 license.
 For more details, please refer to the LICENSE file included in this repository or visit the GNU GPL v3.0 for the full text of the license.

-Adding the LICENSE File
+# Disclaimer

-To make your repository fully compliant with the GNU GPL v3.0, create a file named LICENSE in your repository root and add the full text of the GPL v3.0.
-You can copy the text from this link.
+LLMs were used in some of the development of this project.